-- (1) Explain how the school will meet state requirements.
+(2) For schools proposing a high school program, explain how the school will meet state graduation requirements.
 Describe how students will earn credit hours, how grade-point averages will be calculated, what information will be on transcripts, and what elective courses will be offered.
-If graduation requirements for the school will exceed those required by the State of Nevada, explain the additional requirements. - (2) Explain how the graduation requirements will ensure student readiness for college or other postsecondary opportunities (e.g., trade school, military service, or entering the workforce). - (3) Explain what systems and structures the school will implement for students at risk for dropping out and/or not meeting the proposed graduation requirements, including plans to address students who are overage for grade, those needing to access credit recovery options, and those performing significantly below grade level.
+If graduation requirements for the school will exceed those required by the State of Nevada, explain the additional requirements.

+(3) For schools proposing a high school program, explain how the graduation requirements will ensure student readiness for college or other postsecondary opportunities (e.g., trade school, military service, or entering the workforce).

+(4) Explain what systems and structures the school will implement for students at risk for retention and/or dropping out and/or not meeting the proposed graduation requirements, including plans to address students who are overage for the grade level.
+For high schools, describe your plans to support students needing to access credit recovery options.